 You will never be pressured into accepting a treatment plan, just made to understand the advantages and disadvantages of each treatment option.

-If you want to learn more about what makes Kois Center dentists like Dr. Rice different, please contact Rice Dentistry in Irvine, serving patients from across Orange County and beyond.
+If you want to learn more about what makes Kois Center dentists like Dr. Rice different, please schedule a consultation at Rice Dentistry in Irvine, serving patients from across Orange County and beyond.